Mailbag: Will Seahawks find nose tackle in free agency? When will they draft running back?

 But to the players you mentioned specifically, all are essentially available because the Seahawks wanted to remake their defensive line this year in the wake of the defensive struggles in 2022 — other teams watch film, too.

-Teams have generally seemed a bit more constrained in free agency this year anyway but when they do spend big, teams usually try to do it on younger, still-ascending players.
+Teams have generally seemed a bit more constrained in free agency this year anyway, but when they do spend big, teams usually try to do it on younger, still-ascending players.

-Players 30 and above are more often the ones left to wait, especially if teams see that there are multiple options remaining at a certain position — why jump until you have to especially if waiting means the price might come down (witness how the market for Bobby Wagner and other veteran linebackers didn’t really take off)?
+Players 30 and above are more often the ones left to wait, especially if teams see that there are multiple options remaining at a certain position — why jump until you have to, especially if waiting means the price might come down?
+(Witness how the market for Bobby Wagner and other veteran linebackers didn’t really take off.)

-And veteran players, in particular, also often know at this point they are likely going to get just a short-term deal and some prefer to wait to make sure the fit — and something like being with a team that has a chance to win something big — is right.
+And veteran players, in particular, also often know at this point they are likely going to get just a short-term deal, and some prefer to wait to make sure the fit — and something like being with a team that has a chance to win something big — is right.

-Ford is a little of the outlier there, as he is just 28.
+Ford is a little bit of an outlier there, as he is just 28.

 But Ford’s 2022 numbers — both conventional and the analytic ones from sites such as Pro Football Focus — didn’t match his previous years.
 So teams are maybe debating which player they are getting, and how to properly value that against the rest of the market.